 Recognizing the Symptoms of Altitude Sickness

-One of the most dangerous aspects of being at high altitude is how your body adjusts and reacts to the lower oxygen levels that come with being at a higher altitude.
+One of the most dangerous aspects of being at a high altitude is how your body adjusts and reacts to the lower oxygen levels that come with being at a higher altitude.
 If you aren’t careful and do not acclimate yourself properly, you can suffer from Acute Altitude Sickness, or soroche as it is known locally.

-Altitude sickness can be uncomfortable at best and fatal in the worst case scenarios.
+Altitude sickness can be uncomfortable at best and fatal in the worst-case scenarios.
 In some cases, severe blood clots can form.
-In addition, if you suffer from other ailments the altitude sickness can compound your other medical issues.
+In addition, if you suffer from other ailments altitude sickness can compound your other medical issues.
 You should be able to recognize the early signs of altitude sickness in case you or someone else in your party starts to display symptoms.
 Those symptoms often include some combination of the following:

-- Fatigue
+• Fatigue

-- Loss of appetite
+• Loss of appetite

-- Sleepiness or difficulty sleeping
+• Sleepiness or difficulty sleeping

-- Nausea or vomiting
+• Nausea or vomiting

-- Rapid breathing or shortness of breath
+• Rapid breathing or shortness of breath

-- A headache (the most common symptom)
+• A headache (the most common symptom)

-- Reduced urine production
+• Reduced urine production

-- Difficulty breathing (the most serious symptom)
+• Difficulty breathing (the most serious symptom)

 How to Avoid Altitude Sickness

-- Acclimate as soon as you arrive to allow your body to adjust
+• Acclimate as soon as you arrive to allow your body to adjust.

-- Drink Lots of Water
+• Drink Lots of Water.

-- Avoid Drinking Alcohol
+• Avoid Drinking Alcohol.

-- Look for hotels that pump oxygen into hotel rooms
+• Look for hotels that pump oxygen into hotel rooms.

-- Obtain a portable oxygen tank when you arrive
+• Obtain a portable oxygen tank when you arrive.

-- Get a prescription for Acetazolamide
+• Get a prescription for Acetazolamide.

 How to Treat Altitude Sickness

-Best Time to Make the Hike
+Best Time to Hike the Inca Trail

 Dry Season (June – October)